 - Visa Signature travel benefits like travel insurance and car rental damage waiver.

 What’s bad about this travel credit card then?
 Well…there is a $95 annual fee after the first year.
 So you could technically keep it for one year and accumulate as many points you can and then transfer them to the airline of your choice before closing the account.
 However, I don’t mind paying the annual fee considering all the benefits.
 Not a bad deal!

 The winners for me as far as cash back travel credit cards are the Capital One Quicksilver credit card and Citibank/Costco credit card.
 Any Capital One credit card will have the first four features listed below, but with the Quicksilver card you also get cash back.

-Let’s see why the Capital Once Quicksilver credit card is the cheapest and simplest credit card to use abroad:
+Let’s see why the Capital Once Quicksilver credit card is the cheapest and simplest travel credit card to use in Europe: